The tale of John Henry

 We started building friendly robots back in 2013 with MAKI.
-Our goal was to design an open-source, social humanoid robot which could invoke empathy and make people feel comfortable interacting with it.
-As MAKI has evolved over the years, so to has our company and mission.
+Our goal was to design an open-source, social humanoid robot that could invoke empathy and make people feel comfortable interacting with it.
+As MAKI has evolved over the years, so too has our company and mission.

 We take an empathic design approach, meaning that we pay special attention to the user's feelings towards our product, from the design to it's social impact.
 We are aware of the negative stigmas associated with automation and so we continue to design robots which invoke an empathy response, but that is just the first step.

 Our goal is to create automation which improves human well-being.
-We care about you and the impact our products have in your life.
+We care about you and the impact our products have on your life.